For this upgrade and build guide we're using a Squier Vintage modified Telecaster with a basswood body.

 Some of the Squier electric guitars are made with a pine body, which I'm really not crazy about.

-Pine is a very cheap wood and not at all ideal for producing a decent guitar tone or any kind of deep resonance.
+Pine is a cheaper wood and not ideal for producing a decent guitar tone or any kind of deep resonance.

 Basswood is better (not great, but fairly average in terms of tonewood quality) so we're going use this Squier Telecaster as a base model for some pickup upgrades and a couple other mods.

 Here's our inventory:

 DiMarzio DP173 Twang King

 In addition to replacing the Squier bridge and saddle with a Fender American Vintage '62 custom version, we'll also use a combination of DiMarzio and Seymour Duncan pickups to change out the stock varieties that ship with this guitar.